TomMonks/des_sharing_lit_review/content/01_intro/05_reproducibility.md

 # Reproducibility

 This section links the results section of the [paper](https://osf.io/c4ytf/) to the notebooks and code in the supplementary online Jupyter book that generated the numbers and charts.
-We have presented this by the sections and figures in the main text.
-The current version of this page reflects the [pre-print of the paper](https://osf.io/c4ytf/).
+We have presented this by the numbered sections including tables and figures in the main text.

+> The current version of this page reflects the [pre-print of the paper](https://osf.io/c4ytf/).
+>> Monks, Thomas, and Alison Harper.
+2023.
+“Computer Model and Code Sharing Practices in Healthcare Discrete-event Simulation: A Systematic Scoping Review.”
+OSF Preprints.
+June 5. doi:10.31219/osf.io/c4ytf.

 ## 4. Results